 These are just three examples of experiments carried out on basic income.
-There are other examples but the truth is that, despite being an idea that is once again gather pace in popularity, we don’t have huge amounts of real-life basic income data to draw on.
+There are other examples but the truth is that despite being an idea that is once again gather pace in popularity, we don’t have huge amounts of real-life basic income data to draw upon.

 In addition, it’s so hard to use this evidence to sensibly predict what the outcomes would be if we applied a basic income to a population as a whole.
 Most experiments only have small cross-sections of societies taking part.

-Also, who’s to say that the limited timeframe that is involved which such pilot schemes didn’t or won’t influence the behaviour of recipients?
+Also, who’s to say that the limited timeframe that’s involved which such pilot schemes didn’t or won’t influence the behaviour of recipients?
 How is their incentive to find a job, for example, influenced if they know that this basic income will eventually be halted?

 Coincidentally, before sitting down to write the conclusion to this, I saw a Twitter poll posted by Martin Lewis stating “Some now call for a PERMANENT Universal Basic Income (state pays everyone set amount eg £800/month).
 Do u support?
 For’s arguments inc: safety net, simplifies benefits, rich repay via tax.
 Anti’s argue inc: Incites many to stop work, lowers productivity”.

 It’s tweets, statements and questions like these that lead to so much confusion about the real, intricate obstacles we’d face when trying to put a basic income system in place.
 This as well as potentially paths towards solutions.

 The discussion around a basic income is still very much in its prototype stage.
 It has been for 500 years.
 The debate is stuck in the mud, hugely because basic income means so many things to so many different people.

 A pure UBI could be implemented, but shouldn’t be implemented —